Apteco/ApiDataExplorer/Readme.md

 To use the ApiDataExplorer, download the latest release from [GitHub](https://github.com/Apteco/ApiDataExplorer/releases) or build the software via Visual Studio or the .Net Core CLI (see [below](#Build)).

+**NOTE: The ApiDataExplorer uses API endpoints which are currently marked as "Experimental".
+These should be enabled in the Apteco API's configuration tool before attempting to use the ApiDataExplorer.**

 To find out what command line parameters are required, run the console application with no parameters:

 ![Get Usage](Apteco.ApiDataExplorer.Resources/Images/Readme/ApiDataExplorer-Usage.jpg)